Ingo Metzmacher: Life

 Metzmacher was born in Hanover, the son of the cellist Rudolf Metzmacher and the research biologist Lore Schoen.
 His musical education in piano, music theory and conducting was in Hanover, Salzburg and Cologne.
 He later joined the Ensemble Modern in 1980 as its pianist and became the orchestra's conductor in 1985.
 In 1987 he gave his opera debut at the Oper Frankfurt.

 In 1994 Metzmacher conducted the premiere of the revised version of Henze's Symphony No. 6.
 In 1997 he conducted the world premiere of Henze's Symphony No. 9 at the composer's request.

 Between 1995 and 1999 he was principal guest conductor of the Bamberg Symphony and from 1997 to 2005 he served as general music director of the City of Hamburg, which covered the Hamburg State Opera and its Philharmonic Orchestra.
 In 2005 the Hamburg State Opera was voted Opera House of the Year by the leading German opera magazine, Opernwelt.
 Metzmacher left his post in Hamburg after disputes with the city over funding.

 In 2005 he became chief conductor of De Nederlandse Opera (DNO) in Amsterdam.
 In February 2007 the opera announced that Metzmacher would step down from his post as DNO's chief conductor in 2008.
 From 2007 to 2010 he was the chief conductor and artistic director of the Deutsches Symphonie-Orchester Berlin (DSO-Berlin).
 His original contract with the DSO-Berlin was through 2011.
 However, after reports of disputes over financing and a threatened reduction in the size of the orchestra, in March 2009 Metzmacher announced his early resignation from the DSO-Berlin principal conductorship as of the summer of 2010.
 His final concerts as the orchestra's principal conductor were in June 2010 in Berlin and in August 2010 at the BBC Proms at the Royal Albert Hall.

-Ingo Metzmacher is regularly conducting at leading opera houses, including Royal Opera House Covent Garden, Zurich Opera House, La Scala, Teatro Real, Vienna State Opera, Berlin State Opera, Paris Opera and Geneva Opera.
+Ingo Metzmacher is regularly conducting at leading opera houses, including the Royal Opera House Covent Garden, Zurich Opera House, La Scala, Teatro Real, Vienna State Opera, Berlin State Opera, Paris Opera and Geneva Opera.

 He has led orchestras such as the Berlin Philharmonic, Vienna Philharmonic, Royal Concertgebouw Orchestra, Chicago Symphony Orchestra, Czech Philharmonic, Russian National Orchestra, St. Petersburg Philharmonic, London Philharmonic Orchestra, BBC Symphony Orchestra, Orchestre de Paris, Vienna Symphony Orchestra, and New Japan Philharmonic.